hdvanegasm/hdvanegasm.github.io/content/_index.md

 - Moreno Cadavid, J., & Vanegas Madrigal, H. D. (2021).
 A Lossless Compression Method for Chat Messages Based on Huffman Coding and Dynamic Programming.
 Computers, 10(3), 28.
 MDPI AG.
 Retrieved from [http://dx.doi.org/10.3390/computers10030028](http://dx.doi.org/10.3390/computers10030028)
 - Moreno Cadavid, J., & Vanegas Madrigal, H. D. (2018).
 A Method for Fast Leaderboard Calculations in Massive Online Game-Based Environments.
 International Journal of Computer Games Technology, 2018, 1–7.
 Retrieved from [https://doi.org/10.1155/2018/3234873](https://doi.org/10.1155/2018/3234873)

+# Disclaimer

+This blog is intended to share a little bit of my findings, opinions and maybe some knowledge.
+But also, it's for practicing my english.
+So, it is fairly possible that you will encounter here typos, bad grammar, and even bad redaction.
+Not without saying that I will do my best to improve my wiriting and avoid such mistakes.